Anticoagulants

 Register or log in to access

-This module is free for qualified workplaces if your work email is on the list.
+This course is free for qualified workplaces if your work email is on the list.

-Click here to find out how to access the modules for free.
+Click here to find out how to access the courses for free.

 What you will learn

-This module promotes the safe management of anticoagulants, a commonly used group of high risk medicines.
+This module promotes the safe management of anticoagulants, a commonly used high risk medicine.

 Relevance

-This module is intended for all health care staff involved in the management of high risk medicines, specifically anticoagulants.
+This module is intended for all health care staff involved in the management of anticoagulants particularly in hospital, aged care and home care settings.

 Duration

-The module is designed to take around half an hour to complete.
+The module is designed to take around an hour to complete.

 Certificate